Incentive Designs for Stackelberg Games with a Large Number of Followers and their Mean-Field Limits: Introduction.

 The study of incentive design problems has a long history, e.g., see \cite{bacsar1984affine, cansever1985stochastic, bacsar1983performance, bas89, basols99, ho1982control, zheng1982existence, zheng1984stackelberg}.
-Here, we study incentive design within the framework of stochastic Stackelberg games with one leader and a large (finite or countably infinite) number of followers.
+Here, we study incentive design within the framework of stochastic Stackelberg games with one leader and many (finite or countably infinite) number of followers.
 In Stackelberg games, when the leader does not have dynamic information involving the actions of the followers, one can often directly characterize equilibria, e.g., in \cite[Chapter 7]{basols99}.
-With dynamic information for the leader, however, a direct approach is often challenging and generally untenable.
-Rather, one takes an indirect approach, and utilizes the leader's desired strategy profile for the entire population to construct an incentive strategy for the game that sustains a Stackelberg equilibrium.
-We take this indirect route, but delineate the difficulties of transporting earlier results to our setting.
+With dynamic information for the leader, such a direct approach to equilibrium characterization is often untenable.
+Rather, one can avail an indirect route and utilize the leader's desired strategy profile for the entire population to construct an incentive strategy for the game that sustains a Stackelberg equilibrium with the same leader's performance as the leader's optimal strategy \cite{bacsar1984affine}.
+In this work, we take this indirect route also but delineate the difficulties of transporting earlier results to our setting.
 There are three main challenges for solving stochastic incentive design problems with many followers.
-First, the existence and characterization of Nash best response of followers to all admissible strategies of the leader is challenging due to the intricacies of decentralized dynamic information structures in the presence of a large number of followers.
-In other words, the setting with many followers poses additional difficulties compared to the single-follower case, as in \cite{bacsar1984affine}.
-Second, even when the Nash best responses of followers can be characterized, solving the leader's optimization problem is often challenging, given that the leader's information structure is dynamic and depends on the actions taken by the followers.
-Thus, our problem setting is more nuanced than games with static information structures as studied in \cite{basols99, simaan1973stackelberg, simaan1973stackelberga}, where the leader's actions cannot depend on the control actions of the followers.
-Third, the stochastic variant of the incentive design problems require optimization over infinite-dimensional strategy spaces, where each strategy is a measurable map of the available information, and hence, require functional analytic and probabilistic tools.
+When multiple followers are present, we must undertake the challenging task of studying Nash best response(s) of the followers to the admissible strategies of the leader.
+Such responses may fail to exist and can even be non-unique—a setting strikingly different from requiring an optimal response from a single follower as in \cite{bacsar1984affine}.
+Furthermore, in the multi-follower setting, the indirect approach requires the solution of the leader’s optimal strategy which depends on the followers’ actions.
+This requires the solution of a decentralized control problem with dynamic information that is inherently more complex than the static information counterparts studied in \cite{basols99, simaan1973stackelberg, simaan1973stackelberga}.
+Third, the stochastic variant of the incentive design problems requires optimization over infinite-dimensional strategy spaces, where each strategy is a measurable map of the available information, and hence, requires functional analytic and probabilistic tools.
 Such difficulties do not arise in deterministic incentive design problems, as analyzed in \cite{ bacsar1983performance, ho1982control, zheng1984stackelberg, zheng1982existence, tolwinski1981closed}.